29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Platform: PC, iOS, Android

-Dolphin has a beautiful user interface and is filled with features like Voice search, one-tap sharing, bookmark synchronization, web app store, add-ons, search suggestion, ad-block, video downloader, and flash support.
+Dolphin has a beautiful user interface and is filled with features like Voice search, one-tap sharing, bookmark synchronization, web app store, add-ons, search suggestions, ad-block, video downloader, and flash support.

 Pros